dotCMS/com.dotcms.screenshot/README.md

 README
 ------

-This bundle plugin is the begining work of the ability to screenshot a rendered dotCMS page.
-Where this ends: JBrowserDriver does not work as an OSGI plugin becuase it shells out and tries to do some magic and set a classpath to itself but it is wrapped up in the OSGI bundle.
+This bundle plugin is the begining work (does not right now) of the ability to screenshot a rendered dotCMS page.
+Where work ended: JBrowserDriver does not work as an OSGI plugin becuase it shells out and tries to do some magic and set a classpath to itself but it is wrapped up in the OSGI bundle.
 JBrowserDriver will work as a static plugin.